opensrp/fhircore/docs/configuration.md

 quick list of all configs classification

-details of each config classification: what is it in general, what each attribute does (or used in-app)
+structure / details of each config classification: what is it in general, what each attribute does (or used in-app)

 how a config is interpreted, code wise